PJarbas/slam-python/readme.md

    $ python main.py
 ```

-The output will be a scree where you can pass the mouse like a lidar sensor
+The output will be a screen where you can move the mouse simulating a lidar sensor

 ![scan](lidar-sensor-simulation/scan.jpg)